Occupied Palestinian Territory, including East Jerusalem, and Israel

 In 2012, in relation to those cases of military detention, 115 cases of ill-treatment were documented through affidavits taken by lawyers.
 All 115 Palestinian boys reported being subjected to cruel and degrading ill-treatment by the Israeli forces and the Israeli police, including but not limited to the practice of blindfolding and painful restraint during arrest, transfer and interrogation; strip-searching; verbal abuse; physical violence, including beating and kicking; and threats of violence.
 A total of 21 boys were also held in solitary confinement for a period ranging from 1 to 20 days at Al-Jalame, Hasharon and Petah Tikva interrogation sites, in addition to the Megiddo prison inside Israel.

 On 1 August 2012, Israeli Military Order No. 1685 established that children arrested and detained by the Israeli forces must be brought before a judge within four days of arrest, instead of the previously allowed eight days.
 Another military order, issued on 28 November 2012, which will enter into force in April 2013, will further halve the length of pretrial detention, stipulating that children under 14 years of age should be brought before a judge within 24 hours of arrest and children between 14 and 18 years of age within 48 hours.
 Although this represents progress, the duration remains double the maximum pretrial detention period for Israeli children under Israeli juvenile law.

-A significant number of attacks on schools and education facilities continued to be reported both in Israel and in the Occupied Palestinian Territory in 2011.
-These attacks resulted in damage to schools or interruption of education, and in some cases, in direct injury of children.
-Thirty-six cases were reported in the Occupied Palestinian Territory, compared with 20 cases reported in 2010.
-Four attacks were reported against Israeli schools, compared with one case in 2010.
+In 2012, a significant number of attacks on schools and education facilities continued to be reported in both Israel and the Occupied Palestinian Territory, including East Jerusalem.
+A total of 321 cases were reported in the Occupied Palestinian Territory, including East Jerusalem, in 2012, compared with 46 in 2011.
+Seven attacks against Israeli schools were reported.